Deutsche Bank chief tells shareholders 'transformation is working'

-FRANKFURT Deutsche Bank AG defended plans to raise 8 billion euros (6.5 billion pounds) in equity capital on Thursday, as its top executives faced angry investors at the annual shareholders' meeting, less than a week after announcing the surprise plan.
+FRANKFURT Deutsche Bank AG (DBKGn.DE) defended plans to raise 8 billion euros ($11 billion) in equity capital on Thursday, as its top executives faced angry investors at the annual shareholders' meeting, less than a week after announcing the surprise plan.

 Germany's largest bank launched the share issue only weeks after first hinting it was unable to retain sufficient profits to fortify its finances ahead of the industrywide health checks due to be conducted by European regulators this year.